 Types of Bladder Dysfunction

-A study report mentioned the types of Bladder Dysfunction, along with the study report for diagnosing, and its treatment.
+A study report mentioned the types of Bladder Dysfunction, along with the study report for diagnosis, and its treatment.
 There are five types of Bladder dysfunctions mentioned below:

 It is a type of Bladder dysfunction in which a person feels inflammation.
 They feel a burning sensation that occurs because of having an infection.
 This infection is also known as Urinary Tract Infection, commonly traced in women.
 It occurs due to the bacterial infection that transfers from sexual intercourse.
 It causes severe pain in the pelvic region, elevating the urge to urinate.
 In most cases, women go through the pain and bleeding while urinating.

 It is a condition of unwanted urination from the bladder.
 It can be identified if you have frequent urination more than eight times.
 Or have a sudden urge to urinate and urine leakage.
 Primarily, the cause of this condition hasn’t been known yet.
-But, it creates issues in nerves due to excessive consumption of caffeine.
-Nocturia is also a symptom that activates by urging to wake up for peeing more than twice at night.
-Overactive bladder is caused by weak pelvic, nerve damage, heavyweight, and lack of estrogen after menopause.
+But, it creates issues with nerves due to excessive consumption of caffeine.
+Nocturia is also a symptom that activates by urging one to wake up for peeing more than twice at night.
+Overactive bladder is caused by a weak pelvis, nerve damage, heavyweight, and lack of estrogen after menopause.

 The bladder is an organ in the human body present in our lower abdomen.
 It is the part that stores urine.
 This problem happens due to the lining of the bladder.
 It involves the symptoms of blood in urine, frequent urination, pain in urination, and lower back stress.
 It consists of the risk factors of exposure to chemicals and smoking.
 Families having carried bladder cancer defined by the family history increased risk.
 It can be treated through surgery, radiation therapy, chemotherapy, and biological therapy.